 What keeps you motivated and creatively inspired?

-The highly cliche and more true answer is that I’m inspired by my friends, my town, and my life at large.
-In “Clay Pigeons”—Blaze Foley’s song about life as an artist on the road—he says, “I’ll start talking again when I know what to say.”
-I usually am driven to make a video when my life shows me something worth talking about.
+The true answer is that I’m inspired by my friends, my town, and my life.
 The less-true answer is, of course, other artists, movies, commercials, and so on.
-They play a role for sure but in my eyes, even the most standard life is so much more exciting than any movie I’ve ever seen.
-Some of my best memories are from my job as a bellhop at a run-down hotel.
-I still translate moments from that job into punchlines for my videos.
-Being alive is very motivational.
+They definitely play a role, but even the most ordinary parts of life stand out more to me.
+Some of my most useful memories come from my job as a bellhop at a hotel.
+It wasn’t anything crazy, but it was real.
+I still translate moments from that job into punchlines.
+Just being alive is incredibly motivating.

 What makes a story visually appealing?
 What role does music play in storytelling?

 I’m still learning about visual language.
-It’s a target that never stops moving.
-I’m better at it than I used to be but I’m still pretty far from where I think I can.
-I personally like surrealist imagery.
-Danny Boyle has a fun way of communicating through pretty abstract scenes and I try to emulate that tone whenever I can.
-Music is amazing because it is in itself an art form that emulates tone.
-Good music can make just about any shot look intentional and thought out.
-If you don’t believe me just play Chopin’s Nocturne op.9 no.2 over some home video footage.
+I’m better at it than I used to be, but I’m still pretty far from where I think I can get.
+Personally, I like surrealist imagery, which is a skill that takes time to develop.
+Music is amazing because it’s an art form that emulates tone.
+Good music can make just about any shot feel intentional and well thought-out.

 What elements do you think are essential for crafting a compelling story?